-Who knows what the weather will do next.
-So here's our round-up of fire pits suitable for rainy, windy weather or summer sunshine
+Who knows what the weather, or this pandemic, will do next.
+One thing we know is we're going to be kept within the garden walls for some time yet.
+So here's our round-up of fire pits suitable for rain, wind or sunshine

 If there is anything an Irish summer has going for it, it's two things.
-We always know how to take advantage of any bit of warmth, and our days are wonderfully long.
-It's always the thing visitors comment on when they visit during the (supposedly) warmer months – it's still plenty bright at 9 and 10 pm.
+We always know how to take advantage of any bit of warmth, and our days are wonderfully long – it's still plenty bright at 9 and 10 pm.

 Unfortunately, we don't quite hold the heat until that hour.
-Stop bundling everyone indoors as soon as the sun has set behind the neighbour's house and invest in a fire pit.
-You can always buy a charcoal barbecue that doubles as a fire pit afterwards or simples invest in a standalone one that you can all comfortably loiter around on a chilly summer's evening.
+Stop bundling the family indoors as soon as the sun has set behind the neighbour's house and invest in a fire pit.
+You can always buy a charcoal barbecue that doubles as a fire pit afterwards or simply invest in a standalone one that you can all comfortably loiter around on a chilly summer's evening.

 Here is a round-up of our favourites that will provide warmth, as well as excellent marshmallow toasting opportunities.

 1 The bowl is designed to rust over time so it'll blend beautifully into your garden surrounds.
-Idbury Fire Pit Cast Iron, around €96, Houseology
+Idbury Fire Pit Cast Iron, around €96, Garden Trading

 3 The fire pit is made from a heavy gauge raw steel that naturally turns a rusty finish over time.
 Steel fire pit, from €85, The Blue Door